urmel79/Jupyter_GettingStarted2ML/Step-by-step_intro_to_ML_with_SVC_and_Iris.md

 heatmap = sns.heatmap(irisdata_df_enc.corr(), vmin=-1, vmax=1,
                       annot=True, cmap='PRGn_r')

-# give a title to the heatmap
+# set a title to the heatmap
-# 'pad=12' defines the distance of the title from the top of the heatmap
+# pad ... defines the distance of the title from the top of the heatmap
-heatmap.set_title('Correlation Heatmap', fontdict={'fontsize':18}, pad=16)
+heatmap.set_title('Correlation Heatmap', pad=16)
 plt.show()
 ```

 #### Triangle correlation heatmap

-When looking at the correlation heatmaps above, you would not lose any information by **cutting** away half of it **along the diagonal** line marked by 1-s.
+When looking at the correlation heatmap above, you would not lose any information by **cutting** away half of it **along the diagonal** line marked by 1-s.

 The **numpy** function `np.triu()` can be used to isolate the upper triangle of a matrix while turning all the values in the lower triangle into 0.